Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 #### Issues

 Issues enable you to track ongoing problems with galleries and components.
-You can attach images and videos to clarify the concern, connect it with a Constellation component, and assign the task to one or more staff members.
+You can attach images and videos to clarify the concern, connect it with a Exhibitera component, and assign the task to one or more staff members.

 Known issues can be filtered by priority and who they are assigned to.
 Any issues attached to a given component will also appear on the component status view.
 Once a fix has been made, the issue can be marked as complete.
 This deletes any attached media and archives the issue for later reference.